astropy/astroquery/docs/vizier.rst

 An `astropy.table.Table`_ can also be used in a region query.
 The following example starts by looking for AGNs in the Veron & Cety catalog with a `Vmag` between 10.0 and 11.0.
-Based on the result of this first query, guide stars with a `Kmag` brighter than 9.0 are looked for with a separation between 2 arcsec and 30 arcsec.
-The column `_q` is a 1-based index to the `guide` table (not the 0-based python convention).
+Based on the result of this first query, guide stars with a `Kmag` brighter than 9.0 are looked for, with a separation between 2 and 30 arcsec.
+The column `_q` in the `guide` table is a 1-based index to the `agn` table (not the 0-based python convention).

 ..code-block:: python